 - Disability

-This is by no means an exhaustive list and, depending on your claim, you could receive different or additional compensation.
+This is by no means an exhaustive list and, depending on your claim, you could receive varying and additional compensation.

 If you would like to know how to prove negligence in a slip and fall case, contact us.
-We believe that if someone else’s carelessness or recklessness caused your injuries, they should pay for the consequences and your losses, not you.
+We believe that if someone else’s carelessness or recklessness caused your injuries, they, not you, should pay for the consequences and your losses.

 Having a slip and fall lawyer by your side can give you reassurance and peace of mind.
 We can fight for your rights to compensation and work in your best interests whether that may be negotiating an out-of-court settlement or taking your case to court.